Off to the Races

 RYE is now able to change their procedures to accommodate constant changes that their business faces daily.
 They have a flexible, solid ERP system with built-in configurability.
 They now have better visibility into their data and a faster pace than they had been used to, bringing their month-end close time from two to three weeks down to one or two days

-For us, it was a great transition into Sage Enterprise Management, and the RKL team did a fantastic job.
+For us, it was a great transition into Sage X3, and the RKL team did a fantastic job.
 It’s a lot easier because Sage Enterprise Management has given us the right tools.

 Todd English, Vice President of Business Development